 Sherrad Barton has considerable success in working with people who are not too comfortable coming to psychotherapy and/or discussing the difficulties and challenges they are experiencing.
 She provides comprehensive psycho-education for couples and families coping with addiction and/or trauma.

 I received my Master’s Degree in Social Work from the Boston University.
 My early years as a clinical social worker were dedicated to working with individuals and families struggling with addictions.
-Later my I was exposed to psychological trauma and how it is intertwined with almost all addictions – with the compulsive behavior being a self medication of sorts to manage trauma symptoms and/or trauma as a result of and/or related to the culture of the compulsivity behaviors.
+Later I was exposed to psychological trauma and how it is intertwined with almost all addictions – with the compulsive behavior being a self medication of sorts to manage trauma symptoms and/or trauma as a result of and/or related to the culture of the compulsivity behaviors.

 MSW Clinical – 1993 (Boston University)